dafa/enveloper/readme.md

 ## Usage

+You can test the script at http://dafa.github.com/enveloper/.
 Type the url you'd like to see in the address bar as a hash.
 As a fallback "open in new window" button rises new window of selected size.